 I have the same hopes for you.

-If you’re looking for ways to appreciate other cultures, but you haven’t yet thought about how to avoid appropriating them, then it’s possible that you’re doing more harm than good.
+If you’re looking for ways to appreciate other cultures, but you haven’t yet thought about how to avoid appropriating them, it’s possible you’re doing more harm than good.

 Appreciating another culture looks like cultural exchange.
 You’d have consent to participate in someone else’s culture, and both sides would mutually benefit and gain understanding of each other.

 On the other hand, appropriating another culture includes taking from a marginalized group without permission, and usually without respect for or knowledge about their culture.

 Let’s use an example.
 Are you fond of anything from another culture?
 Maybe you like Navajo fashion designs, South Asian accessories, or Japanese home décor.

 Maybe your tastes span all around the globe, and you include an eclectic mix of international styles into your personal self-expression.

 You’re not trying to hurt anyone – in fact, you’re trying to appreciate these other cultures.

 But I want you to consider the fact that real appreciation would include learning about and listening to the people of those cultures.